-51.2 RUNNING OF FLEXI-SERVICE AND TIME SCHEDULES (P1 AND P2 DRIVERS)
+51.2 RUNNING OF FLEXI-SERVICE AND TIME SCHEDULES (P1 DRIVERS)

-- 51.2.1 Crews must check into service at their due time, park their car in their allocated bay and submit their time card to the rally official in attendance without carrying out any work on the car. - 51.2.2 When the service commences the start time of actual service will be marked on the time card by the rally official.
+- 51.2.1 Crews must check into service at their due time, park their car in their allocated bay and submit their time card to the rally official in attendance without carrying out any work on the car.
+Should a car be unable to be re-started and driven under its own power from the Parc Fermé to the service area before the flexi-service, the marshals and/or team personnel shall be permitted to push or tow the car to its dedicated service bay. - 51.2.2 When the service commences the start time of actual service will be marked on the time card by the rally official.
 It is the competitor's responsibility to obtain this time from the rally official. - 51.2.3 The competing car may be driven by an authorised representative of the competitor only once from the service park to the parc fermé, respecting all the formalities of time card presentation and related penalties. - 51.2.4 Early check-in at the time control after flexi-service is permitted without penalty. - 51.2.5 The operational window of flexi-servicing time starting from the arrival of the first car into the parc fermé is left to the discretion of the organiser but must be declared on the rally itinerary. - 51.2.6 Each competitor will be responsible for the time indicated on its time card.

-51.3 RUNNING OF FLEXI-SERVICE AND TIME SCHEDULES (P3 AND NON-PRIORITY DRIVERS)
+51.3 RUNNING OF FLEXI-SERVICE AND TIME SCHEDULES (P2, P3, RGT AND NON-PRIORITY DRIVERS)